Pranav-Alite/Pranav-Alite/README.md

-- 👋 Hi, I’m @Pranav-Alite
+- 👋 Hi, I’m Pranav Mistry
 - 👀 I’m interested in Developement of the Worldly Excited JavaScript

 <!---